Yom Kippur War: Lead up to the war

-On the night of September 25, Hussein secretly flew to Tel Aviv to warn Israeli Prime Minister Golda Meir of an impending Syrian attack.
+On the night of 25 September, Hussein secretly flew to Tel Aviv to warn Meir of an impending Syrian attack.
 "Are they going to war without the Egyptians, asked Mrs. Meir.
 The king said he didn't think so.
 'I think they [Egypt] would cooperate.'"
-This warning was ignored, and Israeli intelligence indicated that the king had not told anything that was not already known.
+This warning was ignored, and Israeli intelligence indicated that Hussein had not said anything that was not already known.
 Throughout September, Israel received eleven warnings of war from well-placed sources.
 However, Mossad Director-General Zvi Zamir continued to insist that war was not an Arab option, even after Hussein's warning.
 Zamir would later remark that "We simply didn't feel them capable [of war]."

+Several days before the war began, Lieutenant Colonel Aviezer Ya'ari, head of the Syria, Lebanon, and Iraq desk of Israeli military intelligence, suggested that the Egyptian and Syrian military exercises which were underway might be preparations for a combined attack.
+He was reprimanded and later told the Agranat Commission that he subsequently became more cautious in his estimates.

 On the day before the war, General Ariel Sharon was shown aerial photographs and other intelligence by Yehoshua Saguy, his divisional intelligence officer.
-General Sharon noticed that the concentration of Egyptian forces along the canal was far beyond anything observed during the training exercises, and that the Egyptians had amassed all of their crossing equipment along the canal.
+Sharon noticed that the concentration of Egyptian forces along the canal was far beyond anything observed during the training exercises, and that the Egyptians had amassed all of their crossing equipment along the canal.
 He then called General Shmuel Gonen, who had replaced him as head of Southern Command, and expressed his certainty that war was imminent.

-Zamir's concern grew on October 4–5, as additional signs of an impending attack were detected.
-Soviet advisers and their families left Egypt and Syria, transport aircraft thought to be laden with military equipment landed in Cairo and Damascus, and aerial photographs revealed that Egyptian and Syrian concentrations of tanks, infantry, and surface-to-air (SAM) missiles were at an unprecedented high.
-According to declassified documents from the Agranat Commission, Brigadier General Yisrael Lior, Prime Minister Golda Meir's military secretary/attaché, claimed that Mossad knew from Ashraf Marwan that an attack was going to occur under the guise of a military drill a week before it occurred, but the process of passing along the information to the Prime Minister's office failed.
+Zamir's concern grew on 4–5 October, as additional signs of an impending attack were detected.
+Soviet advisers and their families left Egypt and Syria, transport aircraft thought to be laden with military equipment landed in Cairo and Damascus, and aerial photographs revealed that Egyptian and Syrian concentrations of tanks, infantry, and surface-to-air missiles (SAMs) were at an unprecedented high.
+According to declassified documents from the Agranat Commission, Brigadier General Yisrael Lior (Meir's military secretary/attaché) claimed that Mossad knew from Marwan that an attack was going to occur under the guise of a military drill a week before it occurred, but the process of passing along the information to the prime minister's office failed.

-On the night of October 5/6, Marwan incorrectly informed Zamir that a joint Syrian-Egyptian attack would take place at sunset.
+On the night of 5–6 October, Marwan incorrectly informed Zamir that a joint Syrian-Egyptian attack would take place at sunset the following day.
 It was this warning in particular, combined with the large number of other warnings, that finally goaded the Israeli High Command into action.
 Just hours before the attack began, orders went out for a partial call-up of the Israeli reserves.